 Figure 8.4.2.2.3-1: EEC registration update procedure

 1. The EEC sends EEC registration update request to the EES.
 The request from the client includes the security credentials received after successful authorization for edge computing services and may include a proposed expiration time and AC profile(s) parameters, including new or updated selected EAS information.
+The EEC may include indication for mobility support requirement to the EES.

 2. Upon receiving the request from the EEC, the EES validates the registration update request and verifies the security credentials.